 #1 – Business planning

 Pro forma cash flow statements help in business planning and control.
 These statements help management in comparing their business strategies and alternative business plans.
-Analyzing projected numbers help in deciding what serves the company best as It is useful in estimation of cash shortages in near future.
+Analyzing projected numbers help in deciding what serves the company best as It is useful in the estimation of cash shortages in the near future.

 - Taking future investment decisions in cases of excess cash availability.

 - It is useful in planning a firm’s operations and in anticipating company’s financial position.